 Things to Do

 - Stroll along the beach and across the rocks to Devil’s Tear, a craggy limestone outcrop on the southern tip of Sandy Bay; on a clear day you can see Bali’s sacred volcano Gunung Agung looming in the distance to the north.

 - Head for Dream Beach, a 10-minute walk southwards along the cliff path, for a swim in a cove of shallow sloping sand set on the clifftop above the beach.

 - Visit the deserted beaches and blue lagoons of Nusa Lembongan’s tiny neighbour, Nusa Ceningan, and experience island life unchanged over the centuries.

 - Adrenaline junkies visit Mahana Point on Nusa Ceningan and hurl yourself off the clifftop into the sea.
 Or order a cold Bintang beer from the café and watch the surfers cresting huge rollers below.

 - Take a leisurely scooter or golf buggy tour of the island visiting temples, mangroves, beaches and the villages of Lembongan and Jungut Batu.

 - Stroll into Mushroom Bay one evening for a romantic beachfront dinner at Bali Hai.
 Or pop next door to the Sandy Bay Beach Club for an evening cocktail and barbecue of fresh fish and meats.
-If you want to venture further afield, many restaurants offer complimentary pick-up and drop-off service and bookings can be handled by your Villa Manager.
+If you want to venture further afield, many restaurants offer complimentary pick-up and drop-off service.

 - Visit the Underground House in Lembongan Village, a labyrinth of caves excavated from the limestone rock by local farmer and priest Made Biasa using only a hammer, chisel, and 15 years patience and hard work.